Up to now, you’ve been able to use Buy Now Pay Later with no impact on your credit report, but all that is about to change.

 Whatever the reason, the product does put consumers at harm and lenders at risk.

-Adding this information will help protect you, as a consumer, and comes from recommendations from the Woolard Review to regulate BNPL products.
+Adding this information will help protect you as a consumer and comes from recommendations from the Woolard Review to regulate BNPL products.

-Does BNPL affect credit score?
+Does BNPL like Clearpay affect credit score?

 Lenders will better understand if you’re in a position to take out new credit products.